w3c/sync-media-pub/technology-selection.md

 * Browser support
 * Ability to point to text in an external HTML5 document
 * Developer-friendly syntax (XML is ok; JSON is better)
-* Nested structure support, used for skip/escape features
+* Nested structure support, used for skip/escape features and multiple granularities

 | Name                            | Browser support | External text | Syntax | Nesting |
 |:--------------------------------|:----------------|:--------------|:-------|:--------|